aleen42/PersonalWiki/qa/convert_json_to_md.md

 <img src="./json2md.png">

-**json2md** is a tool for converting json to markdown without really writing markdown any more when building node module for npm, because npm modules should have a file named `package.json`.
+**json2md** is a tool built by [Ionică Bizău](https://github.com/IonicaBizau) for converting json to markdown without really writing markdown any more when building node module for npm, because npm modules should have a file named `package.json`.